-- Cumulative GPA of 2.75 including transfer courses - GPA of 2.75 in Core classes - MoGEA passing score (two years to complete) (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - ACT test scores required (on file in Admissions office) if less than five years since high school graduation. - Completion of MA 120 or MA 135, EN 105, EN 106, EDU 107 (a grade of C or higher is required in EDU 107).
+- Cumulative GPA of 2.75 including transfer courses

+- 3.00 GPA in content courses

+- 3.00 GPA in Professional Education courses

+- MoGEA passing score (two years to complete) (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - ACT test scores required (on file in Admissions office) if less than five years since high school graduation. - Completion of MA 120 or MA 135, EN 105 and EN 106.

-The previous information is verified by the Office of the Registrar on the Application for Admission to the School of Education (form to be picked up by the student from Advisor, Director of Field Experiences or the School of Education office and turned in to the School of Education office)
+The previous information is verified by the Office of the Registrar on the Application for Admission to the School of Education.

-- Two disposition evaluations completed by SOE faculty with each disposition rated "target" or "acceptable" - Self-disposition evaluation - Initial electronic portfolio approved by advisor - Missouri Highway Patrol and FBI fingerprint check - Child abuse and Neglect Screening - Letter of recommendation from professional outside of the School of Education submitted electronically or in a sealed/signed envelope
+- Two disposition evaluations completed by SOE faculty with each disposition rated "target" or "acceptable" - Self-disposition evaluation - Missouri Highway Patrol and FBI fingerprint check - Letter of recommendation from professional outside of the School of Education submitted electronically or in a sealed/signed envelope - Missouri Educator Profile